Osoyoos Arts & Culture

 Okanagan Lake and the Okanagan River served as traditional transportation routes of the Syilx or Okanagan people and their traditional boundaries encompass this area.
 Local excavations and pictographs found in the region reveal a prospering culture dating back thousands of years.
 They lived a seminomadic hunter-gather lifestyle, living on deer, salmon, rabbits and other wild meat as well as roots, berries and various plants.
 Smoked Chinook and sockeye salmon, dried berries and roots served as winter supplies.
 Traces of winter camps still dot the valley.
 A versatile people, certain plants served as medicine, cottonwood trees made ideal canoes and home construction utilized traditional materials.
 Generations travelled widely by horse and canoe throughout the region trading with First Nations neighbours.
 The natural ford at Osoyoos Lake, used as an ancient crossing place and a significant fishing spot for the Syilx people, is now bridged by Highway 3.
 The Osoyoos Indian Band, one of seven member bands in the Okanagan Nation, has a proud and independent history in the Osoyoos and Oliver area.
 The band continues to play an integral role in the community, adding not only an invaluable richness of heritage, culture and arts but also economic influence, operating several successful businesses.
 Learn more about the Syilx culture, legends and people through interactive activities and programs with a visit to Nk’Mip Desert Cultural Centre, and see actual artifacts at the local museum.

 This state-of-the-art interpretive centre is an architectural marvel, sensitively constructed into a hillside at Nk’Mip Resort.
 Extensive indoor and outdoor exhibit galleries create a fun, interactive learning environment with hands-on displays, education stations and two multi-media theatre experiences.
 You will discover indoor and outdoor nature and cultural exhibits that showcase desert ecology and wildlife and the history of the Osoyoos Indian Band.
-You can even get a close look at a rattlesnake or sign up for a hike/rapelling excursion in the desert.
-Complete your visit by stopping in Coyote’s Gifts to shop for unique Aboriginal crafts, jewellery and giftware.
+You can even get a close look at a rattlesnake or sign up for a hike/rappelling excursion in the desert.
+Complete your visit by stopping in Coyote’s Gifts to shop for unique Aboriginal crafts, jewelry and gift ware.

 Here’s where you’ll learn about the valley’s first non-native settlers 200 years ago.
 Exhibits and collections trace the impact that successive waves of traders, farmers, ranchers, builders, and vintners had on the original environment and their relationships with the First Nations People had on what we are today.
 You’ll be able to see how the city grew from a customs post near the US/Canada border to a 21st Century town.
 The museum is conveniently located at the foot of Main Street and is open all year.